 - I sometimes bake in a cold oven rather than preheated oven – although my preference is in a hot, preheated oven as I always get better oven spring that way.

 The recipe is certainly good as an introductory sourdough loaf; as it doesn’t have a very high water content compared to some recipes, it is easier to handle.
-But if you are more experienced, you can tweak it in several ways, such as adding more water for a more open texture in the baked loaf.
+But you, you can tweak it in several ways, such as adding more water for a more open texture in the baked loaf.

 Full guidance for making and maintaining a starter, handling the dough, shaping and the like are below the recipe, along with ideas for flavour variations.
 If you are new to sourdoughs, I really recommend reading those sections first.

 The recipe for standard sourdough loaves (makes 2 medium loaves)